 - a.
-Yes, a review of compliance letters in CY2021 confirm letters were sent to company officers. - b.
+Yes, a review of compliance letters in CY2022 confirm letters were sent to company officers. - b.
 Yes, letters contained probable violations and action required by operator to comply. - c.
 Yes, information on resolving violation(s) was contained in the letters. - d.
-Yes, Program Manager and Supervisors are routinely reviewing compliance letter to insure response from operator have been received. - e.
-Yes, a review of letters confirm compliance action for violations have been issued. - f.
+Yes, Program Manager and Supervisors routinely review compliance letters to ensure response from operator have been received. - e.
+Yes, a review of twenty compliance letters confirm action for violations have been issued. - f.
 Yes, the civil penalty assessed in CY2019.
 The amount was \$727,500 against several operators. - g.
-Yes, Program Manager and Supervisors are routinely reviewing compliance letters to insure responses from the operators have been received within the required thirty days. - h.
+Yes, Program Manager and Supervisors are continuing to review compliance letters to ensure responses from the operators have been received within the required thirty days. - h.
 Yes, compliance action is provided in the letter to the operator. - i.
 Yes, a review of compliance letters and inspection reports confirm a post inspection briefing was performed. - j.
-Yes, compliance letters were send within 90 days after the inspection audits. - 8 (Incident Investigations) Were all federally reportable incidents investigated, thoroughly 10 documented, with conclusions and recommendations?
+Yes, compliance letters were sent within 90 days after the inspection audits. - 8 (Incident Investigations) Were all federally reportable incidents investigated, thoroughly 10 documented, with conclusions and recommendations?

 - a.
 Does state have adequate mechanism to receive and respond to operator reports of incidents, including after-hours reports? - b.
 Did state keep adequate records of Incident/Accident notifications received? - c.
 If onsite investigation was not made, did the state obtain sufficient information from the operator and/or by means to determine the facts to support the decision not to go on site? - d.
 Were onsite observations documented? - e.
 Were contributing factors documented? - f.
-Were recommendations to prevent recurrences, where appropriate, documented?
+Were recommendations to prevent recurrences, where appropriate, documented? - g.
+Did state initiate compliance action for any violations found during any incident/accident investigation?

-- g.
-Did state initiate compliance action for any violations found during any incident/accident investigation? h.
-Did state assist Region Office or Accident Investigation Division (AID) - h.
-Did state assist Region Office or Accident Investigation Division (AID) by taking appropriate follow-up actions related to the operator incident reports to ensure accuracy and final report has been received by PHMSA? - i.
-Does state share any lessons learned from incidents/accidents?
+- h.
+Did state assist Region Office or Accident Investigation Division (AID) by taking appropriate follow-up actions related to the operator incident reports to ensure accuracy and final report has been received by PHMSA? - Does state share any lessons learned from incidents/accidents?